-Sexual feelings and attitudes vary greatly among people under any circumstances.
-This is also true during illness.
-Some people have little or no change in their sexual desire and energy level because of cancer.
-Others find that their interest declines because of the physical and emotional stresses of cancer and treatment.
+Sexual feelings and attitudes vary greatly among people, even when they’re not sick.
+Some people have little or no change in their sexual desire and energy level during cancer treatment.
+Others find that they have less interest in sex because of the physical and emotional demands of cancer and treatment.

-If your sexual desire and energy levels change during treatment, keep in mind that this is normal and can happen for many reasons.
-Some common reasons are stress, feeling tired, and other treatment side effects.
-Body image issues may also play a part.
+If your sexual desire and energy levels change during treatment, keep in mind that this happens to a lot of people.
+It can be caused by stress, feeling tired, and other treatment side effects.
+How you feel about your body may also play a part.

-If you were comfortable with and enjoyed a healthy sex life before starting treatment, chances are you will still find pleasure in physical intimacy during your treatment.
-You may find that intimacy takes on a new meaning and you relate differently.
+If you enjoyed a healthy sex life before starting treatment, chances are you’ll still find pleasure in physical intimacy during your treatment.
+You may find that intimacy takes on a new meaning and you relate to your partner differently.
 Hugging, touching, holding, and cuddling may become more important, while sex may become less important.

 A healthy sex life can be hard to maintain when there are so many physical and emotional factors involved.
-Get as much information from your doctor and other resources as you can so that you understand what you can and can’t do before, during, and after treatment.
-For more information, order the free booklets Sexuality for the Man With Cancer and Sexuality for the Woman With Cancer by calling us at 1-800-227-2345, or read them at www.cancer.org.
+Get as much information from your doctor and other reliable sources as you can so that you understand what you can and can’t do before, during, and after treatment.
+Talk with your partner about their concerns and what you feel OK with – which can change from week to week.
+For more information, read the booklets Sexuality for the Man With Cancer or Sexuality for the Woman With Cancer at www.cancer.org, or order free copies by calling us at 1-800-227-2345.

 Whether or not you plan to have children, it’s normal to worry about how treatment will affect your fertility.
 Talk to your doctor before treatment starts about any questions or concerns you have about fertility and cancer treatment.
 This will help you make the treatment decisions that are best for you.

 You can also learn more about how different cancer treatments can affect fertility and what your options are if you want to have children later.
-Call us for a free copy of Fertility and Men With Cancer or Fertility and Women With Cancer, or read this information online at www.cancer.org.
+Read Fertility and Men With Cancer or Fertility and Women With Cancer online at www.cancer.org, or call us for a free copy.